tooploox/taxonify_gui/manual/main_view/README.md

  #### Annotation with elimination of images
  In this variant of annotation flow user sets up data filters in a way that annotation of those images will exclude them from the filter.
 Annotated images will disappear from the Image view.

+Animated example below shows how this flow can be used for annotation of `Dividing` additional property.
+Filtering criterion in this case is `Dividing` with only `Not specified` value selected.
+In other words that's searching the data for only those entries where the value of `Dividing` is not set.

 <p align="center">
   <img src="static/main_view_annotation_eliminating.gif" border=1>